Wawel Castle Tours

 Non-bookable sights within a short walk — free to visit, easy to pair.

-One of the largest medieval market squares in Europe, flanked by the Cloth Hall and St. Mary's Basilica.
+One of the largest medieval market squares in Europe, anchored by the Renaissance Cloth Hall (Sukiennice).

 5 min walk